upleveled/system-setup/windows.md

     Virtualization Enabled In Firmware: No
     ```

-    Continue with the steps below if virtualization is not enabled, Enable virtualization in your BIOS or UEFI:
+    Continue with the steps below if virtualization is not enabled to enable virtualization in your BIOS or UEFI:

     1. Start your computer if it is off, or restart it if it has already started
     2. Right when the computer is starting up (still on the black screen before the computer brand logo flashes), press repeatedly any of these keys: <kbd>Delete</kbd>, <kbd>Esc</kbd>, <kbd>F1</kbd>, <kbd>F2</kbd>, <kbd>F4</kbd>, <kbd>F10</kbd>, or <kbd>F12</kbd>.
 Each computer manufacturer uses a different key but it may show a brief message at boot time telling you which one to press.
 If you miss it the first time, restart and try again.
 If you are not able to enter the BIOS via this method, check this [BIOS key lists](https://www.disk-image.com/faq-bootmenu.htm) for different computers or consult your computers manual